 This Official Statement provides information about the Bonds.
 Some of the information appears on this cover page for ready reference.
-To make an informed investment decision, a prospective investor should read the entire Official Statement.
+To make an informed investment decision, a prospective investor should read the entire Official Statement, including all appendices attached hereto.